floriankarsten/kirby-plausible/readme.md

 Simple plugin providing plausible iframe panel view to kirby panel and simple frontend snippet.

 ![CleanShot 2021-11-04 at 17 53 43](https://user-images.githubusercontent.com/4954323/140384031-efdf83d7-06a3-4ce3-a60b-3827fe63fd9c.png)
+## Instalation
+`composer require  floriankarsten/kirby-plausible`
+or download from releases

 ## How to use
 1. Create a shared link https://plausible.io/docs/shared-links